Tashi Rabgias

-Tashi Rabgias (1927 - 30 October 2020) Indian scholar and historian who belonged to the Union Territory of Ladakh.
+Tashi Rabgias (1927 - 30 October 2020) was an Indian scholar and historian who belonged to the Union Territory of Ladakh.
 He was a scholar of Mahayana and Vajrayana Buddhism.
 He commanded great expertise over the Bhoti language.
 He has many books to his credit.
 He has a collection of more than 200 folk songs for which he was awarded a Robe of Honour by the Art Culture and Language Department, Govt of Jammu and Kashmir.

 Early life

 He was born in the Tukchu family of Sakti village in Leh.
 He had an inclination towards Buddhist philosophy and its ways of life from a very early age.

 Education

 He completed his primary education from a Primary School in Chemde village and Secondary education from Sri Pratap College, Srinagar where he got his Bachelor of Arts Degree in 1953.